-All services implemented by the module are summarized next, with additional detail in Table 16 provided for traceability of cryptographic functionality and access to CSPs and public keys by services.
+All services implemented by the module are summarized next, with additional detail provided in Table 17 for traceability of cryptographic functionality and access to CSPs and public keys by services.

 Service Description Configure System File management, and logging configuration.
 Configure Network Network Interface configuration and management.
-Module Reset Reset the module.
+Module Reset Reboot the module via reset CLI command.
 This service executes the suite of self-tests required by FIPS 140-2.
 Status Monitoring and Reporting Provides module status (CPU usage, etc.) and logs.
 User Management and Authentication Creating users and setting access rights.

-Table 13 - Authenticated Module Services
+Table 14 - Authenticated Module Services

 Service Description Establish SSH Establish an SSH session.
 Other services may be provided over SSH connection.
-In the approved mode, only the security methods in the first column of Table 7 may be used.
-In the non-Approved mode, all methods in Table 7 may be used.
-Network Traffic Provides network services through WAN, Uni/Multicast routing, QoS, Ethernet switching, Network frame IP services(DHCP, DNS).
-Poset to Factory This restores the module to factory defaults and is the means of providing zeroization of Reset to Factory some keys and CSPs Show Status This service provides the current status of the cryptographic module, indicators on the Show Status device show the module running properly or restarting
+In the approved mode, only the security methods in the first column of Table 8 may be used.
+In the non-Approved mode, all methods in Table 8 may be used.
+Network Traffic Provides network services through WAN, Uni/Multicast routing, QoS, Ethernet Network Traffic switching, IP services(DHCP, DNS).
+Reset to Factory This restores the module to factory defaults and is the means of providing zeroization of some CSPs Show Status This service provides the current status of the cryptographic module, indicators on Show Status the device show the module running properly or restarting

-Table 14 - Unauthenticated Module Services
+Table 15 - Unauthenticated Module Services

-Service Description CAPWAP Control And Provisioning of Wireless Access Points Protocol Specification

-Ftp File Transfer Protocol Remote AAA Connection to remote AAA server (RADIUS, TACACS) Telnet Using telnet to remotely manage and maintain several devices without the need to connect each device to a terminal, data is transmitted using TCP in plain text
+Service Description CAPWAP Control And Provisioning of Wireless Access Points Protocol Specification Ftp File Transfer Protocol Remote AAA Connection to remote AAA server (RADIUS, TACACS) Telnet Using telnet to remotely manage and maintain several devices without the need to connect each device to a terminal, data is transmitted using TCP in plain text

-Table 15 -Services only available in Non-FIPS mode
+Table 16 -Services only available in Non-FIPS mode